[Investigation] Cyprus: Russia's EU weak link?

 Denmark's main lender handled around €200bn of "suspicious" money, mostly from Russia, via its Estonian branch.

-Some of what Browder called the "blood money" came from the same scam that involved the death of Sergei Magnitsky - the Russian whistleblower - and others.
+Some of what Browder called the "blood money" came from the same scam that involved the death of Sergei Magnitsky - the Russian whistleblower - as well as other Kluyev group victims.

-When the news broke, its shares plunged by a third, its CEO resigned, and Denmark's good name was dragged through the mud.
+When the news broke, Danske Bank's shares plunged by a third, its CEO resigned, and Denmark's good name was dragged through the mud.

 Jurado scheme